vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 547 commits since the previous release, including 220 fixes.
+More than 552 commits since the previous release, including 220 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu Apr 30 04:40:37 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri May  1 04:56:18 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER